 Air infiltration and conduction are two of the biggest insulating enemies in your home.
-If air can easily get in and out of your home, your energy bills will be higher than they need to be.
-Older windows tend to be poorly insulated, and you could be losing lots of air, causing your home to be less protected and colder in the winter months.
-While replacing your windows with newer, more energy-efficient windows, there are some things you can do to winterize your windows and better insulate them.
-Call our team at 855.608.1580 to ask about winterizing your windows or for more information on window installation in Maryland.
+If air can easily get in and out of your home, your energy bills will be higher than needed.
+Older windows tend to be poorly insulated, and you could lose lots of air, causing your home to be less protected and colder in the winter months.

-Best Ways to Winterize Windows in Maryland
+How to Winterize Windows

 While the bulk of our business may be selling and installing new windows, we are happy to give you our expert advice on making the most of the windows you have when it comes to making it through the winter months.

-Cold weather can impact your entire home, but well-insulated windows can save you from spending more on heating than you need to in winter.
+Cold weather can impact your home, but well-insulated windows can save you from spending more on heating than you need in winter.
 Older windows are not as energy-efficient as new windows, so you’ll find cold air leaking inside because of worn-out seals or cracks in your window frames.
-Short of replacing your windows altogether, there are several things you can do to winterize your windows to make them more energy-efficient.
-These solutions help create a barrier at the seals of your old windows to block the cold outside air from getting in.
-These fixes include:

 - Weatherstripping